Nde-Code/nde-shortener/README.md

 [![Run on Replit](https://replit.com/badge/github/Nde-Code/nde-shortener)](https://replit.com/new/github/Nde-Code/nde-shortener)&nbsp;&nbsp;&nbsp;[![Deploy on Deno](https://deno.com/button)](https://console.deno.com/new?clone=https://github.com/Nde-Code/nde-shortener)

-> Make sure to configure your `.env` variables if you use these buttons.
+> Make sure to configure your `.env` variables and the KV store if required by the platform when using these buttons.

 ## 📦 Features: